What is a communicating hydrocele?

 A communicating hydrocele may feel like a soft, small water balloon in your scrotum.

 A communicating hydrocele occurs while the fetus is in utero (in a birthing parent’s uterus, before birth).
 A thin membrane (processus vaginalis) extends through the inguinal canal in the abdominal wall into the scrotum.
 If the processus vaginalis remains open, fluid flows back and forth from the abdominal cavity and the scrotum, like waves at a beach.

 Non-communicating hydroceles in children and adults usually occur as a result of an injury to the scrotum.

 Diagnosis and Tests

 How is a communicating hydrocele diagnosed?

-A pediatrician will usually diagnose a communicating hydrocele by a visual examination.
-He or she may shine a light through the scrotum to view any fluid surrounding a testicle.
+A healthcare provider can usually diagnose a communicating hydrocele through a physical examination.
+They may shine a light through your or your child’s scrotum to look at any fluid that surrounds a testicle.

-An ultrasound of the scrotum may also be prescribed if the area appears very swollen or feels hard to the touch.
-This can also rule out other possible causes of the swelling.
+Sometimes, a provider may order an ultrasound if the scrotum appears very swollen or feels hard to the touch.
+An ultrasound is a painless imaging test that can also rule out other possible causes of swelling, such as testicular cancer.

 Management and Treatment